 Why is it important to wear a face mask?

 Face masks may help prevent people who have COVID-19 from spreading the virus to others.
-Wearing a face mask will help protect people around you, including those at higher risk of severe illness from COVID-19 and workers who frequently come into close contact with other people (e.g., in stores and restaurants).
-Face masks are most likely to reduce the spread of COVID-19 when they are widely used by people in public settings.
-The spread of COVID-19 can be reduced when face masks are used along with other preventive measures, including social distancing, frequent handwashing, and cleaning and disinfecting frequently touched surfaces.
+The spread of COVID-19 can be reduced when face masks are used along with other preventive measures, including social distancing, hosting learning, adventures and other activities outdoors, frequent handwashing, and cleaning and disinfecting frequently touched surfaces.

-- Elementary, Middle and High school students must use face masks when in the classroom even if they are in a stable classroom cohort.
+- Everyone must use face masks when inside even if they are vaccinated.

 - Students excluded from face mask requirements include: